pieths/vsc-toolbox/README.md

 Change `"chrome"` to your module name (e.g., `"myapp"`).

+### Get GN Targets For File

+**Command:** `VSC Toolbox: Get GN Targets For File`

+Find which GN build targets a source file belongs to by querying the GN build system.

+**Features:**
+- Automatically detects available output directories in the `out/` folder
+- Remembers your last-used output directory
+- Supports filtering by target type (executable, shared_library, static_library, etc.)
+- Displays results in a new editor window, sorted alphabetically
+- For single results, automatically copies the target name to clipboard
+- Shows the exact GN command that was executed

+**Usage:**
+1. Open any source file in your workspace
+2. Run the command
+3. Select an output directory (e.g., `release_x64`, `debug_x64`)
+4. Choose target type
+5. View results in the opened editor window

+**Requirements:**
+- GN build system must be available in your PATH
+- An `out/` directory with at least one build configuration
+- The file must be part of the GN build graph

 ## Language Model Tools

 These tools are automatically available to AI agents like GitHub Copilot when the extension is active.